A Personal Journey to help the Dogs in Peru

 When I first arrived in Cusco there were very few veterinary clinics.
 Over the years, more and more vet clinics opened in the city centre, meaning people had access to the means to care for their dogs.
 People were becoming more educated, dogs could be seen on leads, and were being vaccinated and neutered.
 That still left the major problem of dogs breeding and suffering in villages outside the city, where people remained uneducated about caring for their dogs and had no access to veterinary services.

 In the village where I live, the average number of dogs is about 5 dogs per household.
 The people just cannot afford to feed anymore dogs, so they sell or abandon them.
-The question became: How do we access remote villages in and around Cusco to provide the dogs care, sterilisations and educate the people to be able to care for their dogs?
+The question became: How do we access remote villages in and around Cusco to provide the dogs care, neutering and educate the people to be able to care for their dogs?
 The solution had to be a mobile veterinary clinic to get to the heart of the problem.

 Along with the charity that I work for, Globalteer, we created PAWS—the Peru Animal Welfare Society.
-PAWS has the vision not only to support existing shelters, but also to reduce the problem in the long-term through an ongoing sterilisation programme.
+PAWS has the vision not only to support existing shelters, but also to reduce the problem in the long-term through an ongoing neutering programme.

 Through the charity, we were lucky enough to receive a grant from The Summerlee Foundation for our dream of a mobile clinic.
 We could now get to work on stemming the source of suffering dogs in Cusco, the breeding happening in the villages.